kitium-ai/test-db/README.md

 - ✅ **Error Handling** - Comprehensive error handling and logging
 - ✅ **Security** - Sanitized logging, parameter binding, input validation
 - ✅ **Enterprise Ready** - Production-grade code quality and testing
+- ✅ **Kitium Toolchain Ready** - Shares the same config, lint, and logging stack as every other Kitium package

+## Kitium Platform Integration

+`@kitium-ai/test-db` now consumes the shared engineering toolchain so it behaves like the rest of the Kitium packages:

+- **Configuration & Environment** — `getPostgresConfig` / `getMongoDBConfig` automatically merge env vars with the global `@kitiumai/test-core` config manager so CI and local runs stay in sync.
+- **Logging** — all log output now routes through `@kitiumai/logger`, which means trace IDs, structured metadata, and redaction rules match the rest of the platform.
+- **DX Consistency** — scripts (build, lint, format, release) mirror the `@kitiumai/config` template, and shared utilities from `@kitiumai/scripts` power timing/metrics hooks inside the database clients.

+These changes make it easier to drop this package into any Kitium workspace without extra setup.

 ## Installation